Bruce Ohr

 Bruce Genesoke Ohr is a former United States Department of Justice official.
 A former associate deputy attorney general and former director of the Organized Crime Drug Enforcement Task Force (OCDETF), as of February 2018 Ohr was working in the Justice Department's Criminal Division.
 He is an expert on transnational organized crime and has spent most of his career overseeing gang and racketeering-related prosecutions, including Russian organized crime.

-Ohr was little-known until 2018, when he became the subject of scrutiny when he was involved in the start of the Russian interference in the 2016 election probe.
+Ohr was little-known until 2018, when he became the subject of scrutiny when he was involved in the start of the probe into Russian interference in the 2016 election.
 He was criticized by President Donald Trump, who accused Ohr of abusing his access to sensitive information.
 No evidence has emerged that Ohr was involved in the initiation of the Russia probe or that Ohr mishandled sensitive information.
 According to a comprehensive review by ABC News, Ohr "had little impact on the FBI’s growing probe into Trump and his associates."
 The Department of Justice Inspector General reported that Ohr had made "consequential errors in judgment" in failing to inform his supervisors about his role in the investigation.

 On September 30, 2020, Ohr retired from his position at DOJ "after his counsel was informed that a final decision on a disciplinary review being conducted by Department senior career officials was imminent".

 Early life and education

 Bruce Ohr is of Korean heritage, being the child of Korean immigrants.
+He graduated from Oak Ridge High School in Oak Ridge, Tennessee, in 1980.
 He graduated from Harvard College in 1984 with a degree in physics and graduated from Harvard Law School in 1987.